Pairing Rhône Valley Wines With Cool Nights and Pistou Soup

 The Gateway to Southern France

-Rhône Valley is France’s second largest wine region, made up of two distinct wine-growing areas, one in the north, the other in the south, each with its own unique geography, climate, soils, and grape varieties.
-The common denominator of both areas is the Rhône River which meanders south through the region and moderates the temperatures of the vineyards that thrive on both sides.
+Rhône Valley is France’s second-largest wine region.
+It is made up of two distinct wine-growing areas, one in the north and the other in the south.
+Each has its own unique geography, climate, soils, and grape varieties.
+The common denominator of both areas is the Rhône River, which meanders south through the region and moderates the temperatures of the vineyards that thrive on both sides.

 Map courtesy of Rhône Valley Wines.